OpenMined/PySyft/README.md

 ```
 If this still doesn't work, and you happen to be on OSX, make sure you have [OSX command line tools](https://railsapps.github.io/xcode-command-line-tools.html) installed and try again.

 If this still fails, and you are on a Conda environment.
-It is because
+It could be
-conda provides its own compiler and linker tools which might conflict with
+because conda provides its own compiler and linker tools which might
-your system's.
-In that case we recommend to use a plain virtual enviroment
+conflict with your system's.
+In that case we recommend to use a python venv
 and try again.

 You can also install PySyft from source on a variety of operating systems by following this [installation guide](https://github.com/OpenMined/PySyft/blob/dev/INSTALLATION.md).